Solving constrained quadratic binary problems via quantum adiabatic evolution: Discussion

-Currently used quantum bits have significant noise.
+Quantum bits currently have significant noise.
 For arbitrary choices of initial and final Hamiltonians, the eigenvalues in the energy spectrum of the evolving Hamiltonian of the system may experience gap closures.
 Furthermore, the measurement process of the solutions of the quantum adiabatic evolution has a stochastic nature.
-Each of these indicate that the solutions read from the quantum system are often very noisy and even after several repetitions of the process there is no guarantee of optimality for the corresponding UBQP problem.
-In order to make our method practical, with a proof (or at least certainty) of optimality, it is necessary to develop a framework for error analysis for the quantum annealer.
-We note that for our purposes the solution errors can only propagate to final answers in the branch-and-bound tree if the proposed lower bound $\ell$ obtained at a node is greater than the actual lower bound $\ell - \epsilon$ and the best known upper bound $u$ satisfies $u < \ell$.
+Each of these obstacles on its own indicates that the solutions read from the quantum system are often very noisy and, even after several repetitions of the process, there is no guarantee of optimality for the corresponding UBQP problem.
+In order to make our method practical, with a proof of optimality, it is necessary to develop a framework for error analysis for the quantum annealer.
+Note that for our purposes the solution errors can only propagate to final answers in the branch-and-bound tree if the proposed lower bound $\ell$ obtained at a node is greater than the actual lower bound $\ell - \epsilon$, and the best known upper bound $u$ satisfies $u < \ell$.
 If this situation occurs, then the proposed method incorrectly prunes the subtree rooted at this node.
 This motivates the study of a framework of error analysis that can provide a measure of certainty on the optimality of solutions of the UBQP oracle in the above sense.

-The quantum computing community often considers post-processing to be a procedure of descending from the best solution provided by the UBQP oracle to a better solution.
-However, for our purposes, the post-processing needed is only in the value of the optimal solution (that is, given some level of required certainty, finding an estimate of $\epsilon$ in the notation above).